sqlite/sqlite/autosetup/README.md

 - **`proj-opt-truthy flag`**\
   Returns 1 if `--flag`'s value is "truthy," i.e. one of (1, on,
-  enabled, yes).
+  enabled, yes, true).

 - **`proj-opt-was-provided FLAG`**\
   Returns 1 if `--FLAG` was explicitly provided to configure, else 0.
 This distinction can be used to determine, e.g., whether `--with-readline` was provided or whether we're searching for readline by default.
-In the former case, failure to find it should be treated as fatal.
+In the former case, failure to find it should be treated as fatal, where in the latter case it's not.

 - **`proj-val-truthy value`**\
-  Returns 1 if `$value` is "truthy," i.e. one of (1, on, enabled, yes).
+  Returns 1 if `$value` is "truthy," See `proj-opt-truthy` for the definition of "truthy."

 - **`sqlite-add-feature-flag ?-shell?
 FLAG...`**\
   Adds the given feature flag to the CFLAGS which are specific to building